Collectivization in the Soviet Union: Collectivization as a "second serfdom"

-Rumors circulated in the villages warning the rural residents that collectivization would bring disorder, hunger, famine, and the destruction of crops and livestock.
+Rumors circulated in many villages warning the rural residents that collectivization would bring disorder, hunger, famine, and the destruction of crops and livestock.
 Readings and reinterpretations of Soviet newspapers labelled collectivization as a second serfdom.
 Villagers were afraid the old landowners/serf owners were coming back and that the villagers joining the collective farm would face starvation and famine.
 More reason for peasants to believe collectivization was a second serfdom was that entry into the kolkhoz had been forced.
 Farmers did not have the right to leave the collective without permission.
 The level of state procurements and prices on crops also enforced the serfdom analogy.
 The government would take a majority of the crops and pay extremely low prices.
 The serfs during the 1860s were paid nothing but collectivization still reminded the peasants of serfdom.
 To them, this "second serfdom" became code for the Communist betrayal of the revolution.
 To the peasants, the revolution was about giving more freedom and land to the peasants, but instead, they had to give up themselves, with any land or livestock they had to the centrally controlled ‘collective farm’ in accordance with the state's policies.